Yudong-Fan/OBD-II-Eco-driving-assistant/README.md

 ## Notebooks
 - data_preparation_xfeatures.ipynb -> data wrangling and engineering to produce the corresponding dataset.
-- data_preparation_case_study -> data wrangling and engineering to produce the dataset used in the case study .
+- data_preparation_case_study.ipynb -> data wrangling and engineering to produce the dataset used in the case study .

-- modelling_xfeatures.ipynb -> building regression models accordingly.
+- modelling_xfeatures.ipynb -> build regression models according to datasets with different number of features.
-- modelling_case_study -> directly in correspondence to the implementations in Chapter 4 of the thesis.
+- modelling_case_study.ipynb -> directly in correspondence to the implementations in Chapter 4 of the thesis.

+- automl_1h.ipynb -> 1h training using automl, the dataset and regressor used can be modified accordingly

+## Running environment

+All codes are written in python and jupyter notebook.
+Jupyter notebook can be installed following the [official installation guide](https://jupyter.org/install).

+After successfully deployed the jupyter notebook, all notebooks can be compiled directly on python3 for a version higher than 3.9.
+When compiling, make sure that all documents are in the same directory.
+There is no requirement for the operating system, with the exception of automl_1h.ipynb.

+Automl requires python3 and jupyter notebook to be deployed on a Linux operating system.
+In order to run automl in other operating systems, possible solutions are WSL for windows, virtual machine, docker image, etc..